persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

 The API is hosted at Microsoft Azure App Service and the Client at GitHub Pages

-A CI / CD Pipeline was implemented by the DevOps at GitHub Actions and deployed to Azure App Service
+For the Web API a CI / CD Pipeline was implemented by the DevOps at GitHub Actions and deployed to Azure App Service

 <a href="https://persteenolsen.github.io/angular-jwt-auth-gh-pages-client/" target="_blank" title="Baerer Authentication">Try the demo...</a>